angband/angband/docs/guide.rst

 paying diligent attention.

 While playing, always make sure to check for the basics -- particularly monsters, stairs, and traps.
-Don't loose a character, asserting that you can kill a "C" easily only to discover that a "wild dog" is a far cry from a "hellhound".
+Don't lose a character, asserting that you can kill a "C" easily only to discover that a "wild dog" is a far cry from a "hellhound".